-Certain hospitals also have specialized programs designed to help children and adults with special needs or related disorders.
-One of the most effective ways to find resources on a local level is to contact your city, county or regional Department of Human Services; often these organizations have comprehensive service lists and trained staff who can assist in finding help specific to your child’s needs.
+Certain hospitals also have specialized programs designed to help children and adults with disabilities.
+One of the most effective ways to find resources on a local level is to contact your city, county, or regional Department of Human Services; often these organizations have comprehensive service lists and trained staff who can assist in finding help specific to your child’s needs.

 - The University of Pittsburgh Medical Center (Pittsburgh, Pennsylvania): This facility has an Adult Spasticity Center which specializes in treating spasticity from neurological disorders.

-- United Cerebral Palsy of Philadelphia and Vicinity (Philadelphia, Pennsylvania): Provides a resource directory for medical, legal, recreational, human service, transportation, and social development programs.
+- Blossom Philadelphia (Philadelphia, Pennsylvania): Provides a resource directory for medical, legal, recreational, human service, transportation, and social development programs.

-- The United Way of Pennsylvania (Harrisburg, Pennsylvania): This organization has numerous branches throughout the state, and provide services ranging from early education to financial assistance.
+- The United Way of Pennsylvania (Harrisburg, Pennsylvania): This organization has numerous branches throughout the state, and provides services ranging from early education to financial assistance.